 - Writing large programs from scratch

-Programming is one of the most important jobs in the world today, with computers dominating most aspects of work, the demand for programs that will transcend hardware and be able to function as desired, only increases.
+Programming is one of the most important jobs in the world today, with Freelance computer programmer dominating most aspects of work, the demand for programs that will transcend hardware and be able to function as desired, only increases.

 In such a world, the future of programmers looks bright and seems assured.
 You may wonder, that if this is the situation, what will I earn as a programmer?
 The money in freelancing varies: Usually freelance portals offer two generic kinds of payment models to freelancers.